Schwartz-Lab-NU/Lab_Protocols/Protocols/Rig_Set_up.md

 ## 0. Turn on the rig
 Begin with turning on the four power strips.

+- Also turn ON the stage computer(blue drawing)
 Turn on the monitors if they aren’t on automatically.

 <img src="../images/buttons.png">